rnietoe/Training/docs/AWS/03-Network.md

 !!!danger "Block IP addresses using NACL instead of SG"

-!!!danger "1 NACL - 1 subnet, NACLs act on the subnet level, while security groups act on the instance level."
+!!!danger "NACLs act on the subnet level, while security groups act on the instance level."

 0. Default NACL allow all traffic
 1. `Create Network ACL` as WebNACL using our VPC.
 All inbound rules are denied by default